Facebook Pixel Tracker

 There are many factors to consider as you begin to plan your freelance rates, including:

-• Baseline cost of living: Calculate how much you need to live on month to month.
+• Baseline cost of living: Calculate how much you need to live on a month-to-month basis.
 This is a good starting point for figuring out your rates.

 • Business expenses: Consider what you’re going to have to spend on equipment, programs, or miscellaneous items for your freelancing business.